-Registration and voting procedures for the parliamentary elections in Hungary have been heavily tilted in favor of the governing Fidesz party.
+Score 3 Registration and voting procedures for the parliamentary elections in Hungary have been heavily tilted in favor of the governing Fidesz party.
 The single most important problem has been the unequal treatment of three groups of eligible voters: (1) Hungarians living in Hungary, (2) Hungarians with dual citizenship in neighboring countries and (3) Hungarian citizens working abroad.
 While the first group can vote without registration, the others have to register beforehand through a complicated procedure.
 Hungarians living abroad and in possession of dual citizenship - who usually demonstrate a strong political affinity for Fidesz - can vote by mail.
 In contrast, Hungarian citizens working abroad, who are often opposed to the Orbán government can vote only at diplomatic missions which, often far away and easily challenged by possible high turnouts.
-These biased procedures gave a big advantage to Fidesz both in the 2014 and 2018 elections and contributed to its victories
+These biased procedures gave a big advantage to Fidesz, which in all elections in the 2010s contributed to its victories.